vzucchetti/chat-app/README.md

 # Building a Real-Time Chat Application with Python and Flet
-### Hashzap – Your Python-Powered Chat Platform
+## Project Overview

 This repository houses a real-time chat application built using Python and the Flet framework.
-The project, developed during the "Python Journey" crash course offered by Hashtag, showcases how to create interactive web applications with intuitive user interfaces using Python.

-## Project Overview

-Hashzap is a simple yet functional chat application that allows users to connect and communicate in real-time.
+This chat application is a simple yet functional, that allows users to connect and communicate in real-time.
 The application features a user-friendly interface built with Flet, a framework that enables the creation of web-based UIs using Python without the need for extensive JavaScript or HTML knowledge.

 ## Application Features